TheRealMoeid/media-download-telegram-bot/README.md

 1. Receive a video URL from a Telegram user.
 2. Detect the supported platform.
 3. Download Instagram videos at the best available quality.
-4. Inspect YouTube formats and let the user choose a quality.
+4. Inspect YouTube formats and let the user choose a quality (or auto-download when only one exists).
 5. Download media using `yt-dlp`.
 6. Use FFmpeg when streams need to be merged or processed.
 7. Send the resulting video back to the user.